Pangolin.Africa is a registered NPO, NPC Registration number: 2018/380634/08.

 Running costs for the facility include veterinary consultations, medicine, equipment, DNA testing, transport, and staff to monitor, feed and walk the pangolins.

-Our goal is to raise R720,000 per year for the facility.
+Our goal is to raise R720,000 to set up and run the facility for a year.

 Educating rural kids in Africa